black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 The next step is to access the key called sport from the myFavoriteFootballTeam object and assign it to a new const variable called sport.

 Remember you can use dot notation for this.

+# Step 16
+Below the sport variable, access the key called team from the myFavoriteFootballTeam object and assign it to a new const variable called team.